johnblaut/happcs/readme.md

 Set this to the name of the environment e.g. `production`, `test`, `staging`, `local.dev1`, `local.dev2`, etc. If you are operating on a Windows environment, make sure the value of this variable includes the string `win` e.g. `local.jb.win`.
 The application makes use of this string to implement additional measures required for when operating within a Windows environment such as, when copying files to a mapped directory mounted from a Windows host, there could be issues when encountering symlinks, so by checking for this string the application in such cases will convert the symlinks to actual files during the copying process in order to avoid issues of this sort.
 Refer to the below documentation for `APP_OTF_DEPLOY` for more information regarding the purpose of this copy operation to a mapped directory.

 ##### APP_VERSION
 Set this to the application's version number.
 Currently using value `1.0` for this variable.
+Together with `APP_ENVIRONMENT`, this variable is also used to form the tag for the application service container image.
+The format of the tag is: `$APP_VERSION-$APP_ENVIRONMENT`

 ##### APP_HOME
 Set this to the root directory within the container under which the application's whole directory structure will reside including the application code.
 Current set to `/opt/happs`